Our Trust's Vision and Strategic Framework

 The arts maintain a high profile within our curriculum, which has resulted in us achieving an Arts Mark School status.
 We also focus on sustainability, which is taught across the curriculum to support our belief in ensuring that our pupils are aware of, and respectful of, environmental issues.
 Our achievements have been recognised through the Eco Green Flag award.
 Additionally, we have brought global and cultural facets to our curriculum, by focussing on specific countries each term.
 This has resulted in us achieving 4 International Awards from the British Council.

 You can read more about individual subjects and view their corresponding curriculum maps in the sections below.
 Our Curriculum Maps detail KS1 progression.
-EYFS progression is detailed in the following document
+EYFS progression is detailed in the EYFS Curriculum Map.

 We believe that good communication skills are of prime importance.
 Our children develop expertise in speaking, listening, reading, writing and drama during daily English sessions linked to the requirements of the Early Years Foundation Stage or National Curriculum.
 We aim to achieve very high standards of literacy throughout the school.